 Recommended concrete slump is 6” +/- 1” (150mm +/- 25mm) (subject to design revision to suit application).

 Deposit concrete in horizontal layers of depth to not exceed formwork design pressures.
 Discharge (drop) height for concrete placement, shall not exceed 16 feet (4.8 m) with total placement height not exceeding 16 feet (4.8 m) per placement or less as may be limited by the allowable formwork design pressures.
-As soon as the first concrete placement has cured adequately.
 If concrete cannot be placed in a continuous pour, provide construction joints as approved by the Designer of Record.
 Consolidate placed concrete with mechanical vibrating equipment conforming to ACI 301.

 2.04 REINFORCING STEEL